JuliaCollections/DataStructures.jl/README.rst

 Microsoft Visual Studio 12.0 compiler.

-There is a minor performance issue as follows: the container may hold onto two or three keys even after the data records containing those keys have been deleted, which may cause a memory drain in the case of large keys.
+There is a minor performance issue as follows: the container may hold onto a small number of keys even after the data records containing those keys have been deleted.
+This may cause a memory drain in the case of large keys or a failure of finalizers to be called when expected.
 All keys are released completely by the ``empty!`` function.